poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 * `'subprocess'`
 * `'threading'`

 Check if these libraries and the proper python version are available at your environment.
 Every one of these, except the slixmpp, is a standard python library.
-However, it may happend that some of them may not be installed.
+However, it may happened that some of them may not be installed.

 .. code-block:: python